finnhartshorn/apiai_webhook/README.md

 In API-AI under fullfillment enable the webhook and use 'https://your-project-id.appspot.com/webhook/' as the url.

 You can now use API-AI to the test out the intents on your realm and organisation.

+### Importing the Agent into API.AI

+Click the settings icon next to your agents name
+Click 'Export and Import' and then select 'Restore from Zip' Upload the 'SteelConnect-API-AI.zip' file from the repository.